neomake/neomake/README.md

 You can then navigate them using the built-in methods like `:lwindow` / `:lopen` (to view the list) and `:lprev` / `:lnext` to go back and forth.

-You can configure Neomake to open the list automaticallys:
+You can configure Neomake to open the list automatically:

 ```vim
 let g:neomake_open_list = 2